MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/mip-enums-and-structs.md

-enum ProtectionHandlerCreationOptions       |  Bit flags that dictate additional policy creation behavior. enum ProtectionType       |  Describes whether protection is based off a template or ad-hoc (custom) enum WatermarkLayout       |  Layout for watermarks. struct mip::ApplicationInfo  |  A struct that includes application specific information. struct mip::PublishingLicenseContext | Holds the details of a Publishing License used to create a protection handler.
+enum ProtectionHandlerCreationOptions       |  Bit flags that dictate additional policy creation behavior. enum ProtectionType       |  Describes whether protection is based off a template or ad-hoc (custom) enum WatermarkLayout       |  Layout for watermarks. struct ApplicationInfo  |  A struct that includes application specific information. struct PublishingLicenseContext | Holds the details of a Publishing License used to create a protection handler.

 ## Enumerations (mip)